midonet/midonet/docs/build-maven.md

 output.
 Be warned that $ mvn dependency:analyze has some false negatives where it can diagnose jars as not used although they are required by the code to correctly execute.

-### functional tests

-Tests in the midonet-functional-tests submodules are by default off.
-To run them you need to activate the mvn profile "func-tests" with the command line option -Pfunc-tests.
-You will also need a linux environment with the openvswitch datapath kernel module installed (version 1.9+).

-`$ mvn test` compiles all subprojects and run all tests except those in the midonet-functional-tests subproject.

-`$ mvn test -Pfunc-tests` compiles all subprojects and runs all tests.

-`$ mvn test -Pfunc-tests -pl midonet-functional-tests` compiles and runs tests only in midonet-functional-tests.
-If you have not compiled the other modules already this will fail.

-`$ mvn test -Pfunc-tests -Dtest=FuncTestFoo` compiles all subprojects and runs a single functional test.

 ## Pom files internals